runadock/docs/Developers Guide.md

     $ ./runadock run --source nginx
     $ created: 7e08492e-5db9-489d-9652-90f133df8bea

 The return value is the id of your run created by RunADock.
+There are the following optional parameter available for the run command:

+--name      arbitrary name of the container
+--size      size of the container with the possible arguments XS (default), S, M, L --plan      plan for the container with the possible arguments STARTER (default), DEDICATED

 You can use the id to check for more details on your container using the command inspect